sbachinin/bracketry/README.md

 Should return an Element or undefined

 ### notes on sizes
-    Please set explicit width and height, especially if you mean to inject images or any asynchronous stuff.
+    Please set explicit width and height to your images and other content which may change its size afterwards.

 ## displayWholeRounds